-- Assigning students to teams and rotating responsibility for each team to create a complete set of notes for posting each week.
+- Assigning students to teams and rotate responsibility each week for the team to create a complete set of notes.

 - Using a workbook to summarize information covered in class and providing classroom time for students to collaborate in completing it.

-- If a student volunteers, connect the two students by asking them to meet with you right after class or by sending the volunteer note-taker’s email address to the disabled student.
+- If a student volunteers, connect the two students by asking them to meet with you after class or sending an email to both students

 - If no one volunteers, DRC can provide assistance.